igully/DOS/README.md

 |--------|---|
 |`CHOICE`|Tiny replacement for the DOS external command.
 |`DIMMER`|Brightens or dimms VGA display output.
 Hacked binary that improves built-in help.
-|`DOSCIP`|DOS clipboard.
+|`DOSCLIP`|DOS clipboard.
 New copy & paste scan codes, modifed a few text strings and changed help and text color.
 |`ENVINFO`|Hacked binary that improves display layout, enhaced built-in text, and added path display.
 |`EXE2BIN`|Tiny replacement for the DOS external command..
 |`MEM`|Hacked binary that offers to quit when using paged mode display (/P).